-Item 29: Soil, Crop and Land Management Practices
+Soil, Crop and Land Management Practices

-In item 29a, check all that apply.
+In item a, check all that apply.
 Any practice or activity that are currently being used on or adjacent this field or have been used on or adjacent to this field in the past should be checked.